rivdsilva8/rivdsilva8/README.md

 ### Hi there 👋
 I'm Rivaldo, thank you for stopping by and having a look at my GitHub account!
-I'm a Full-Stack/VR Developer who loves to create captivating Front-End designs.
-Originally from Mumbai, I'm currently pursuing my Masters at Stevens Institute of Technology, New Jersey.
-Have a look at my [portfolio](http://104.237.156.10:5173/) to see more :D.
+I'm a Full-Stack Developer

 ![xK](https://github.com/rivdsilva8/rivdsilva8/assets/125459807/d16f0166-ab05-4b62-883e-f7e8cb9f4e06)